Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 Liberals are more oriented toward emotions.

-Let's go back to this soundbite where we have demonstrated it's on YouTube.
+Let's go back to this soundbite where we have demonstrated, it's on YouTube, Obama, nothing new here, nothing revolutionary, nothing unique.

-Obama using the same tried and true techniques used by Mario the pious Cuomo in his keynote speech at Democrat National Convention in 1984.
+Obama using the same tried and true techniques used by Mario the Pious Cuomo in his keynote speech at Democrat National Convention in 1984.

-Now, after you listen to this, I want to make a point.
+After you listen to this, I want to make a point.

-But maybe if he spent some time taking trips to the cities and towns that have been hardest hit by this economy, cities in Michigan and Ohio and right here in Minnesota, he'd understand the kind of change that people are looking for.
+John McCain has spent a lot of time talking about trips to Iraq in the last few weeks, but maybe if he spent some time taking trips to the cities and towns that have been hardest hit by this economy, cities in Michigan and Ohio and right here in Minnesota, he'd understand the kind of change that people are looking for.

-Maybe maybe, Mr. President, if you visited some more places.
+Maybe, maybe, Mr. President, if you visited some more places.

 Maybe if you went to Appalachia where some people still live in sheds.

-Maybe if he went to Iowa and met the student who works the night shift after a full day of class and still can't pay the medical bills for a sister who's ill.
+Maybe if he went to Iowa and met the student who works the night shift after a full day of class and still can't pay the medical bills for a sister who's ill, he'd understand she can't afford four more years of a health care plan that only takes care of the healthy and the wealthy.

 Maybe if you went to Lackawanna where thousands of unemployed steel workers wonder why we subsidize foreign steel.